What every teacher should know

 Children learn word meanings from listening to adults read to them.
 Reading aloud is particularly helpful when the reader pauses during reading to define an unfamiliar word and, during and after reading, engages the child in a conversation about the book.
 Conversations about books help children to learn new words and concepts and to relate them to their prior knowledge and experience.

-Children’s books typically contain more unusual, sophisticated words — new vocabulary words — than does everyday conversation, even the everyday conversation of well-educated adults (Hayes & Ahrens, 1988).
+Children’s books typically contain more unusual, sophisticated words — new vocabulary words — than does everyday conversation (see The Words Children Hear: Picture Books and the Statistics for Language Learning, 2015).
 One reason why reading aloud to children is so important is that it increases children’s exposure to new vocabulary.

 3. They read extensively on their own.